cgeneske/CyberArkEPMLCDLifecycle/README.md

 ### Run Mode Options
 - `$ReportOnlyMode`
-    - When set to `$true` will report in console, log, and CSV, which accounts would be on-boarded to, and/or off-boarded from, PAM. **This is a read-only run mode!**
+    - When set to `$true` will report in console, log, and CSV, which accounts would be onboarded to, and/or offboarded from, PAM. **This is a read-only run mode!**
 - `$SkipOnBoarding`
-    - When set to `$true` will skip the on-boarding logic.
+    - When set to `$true` will skip the onboarding logic.
 - `$SkipOffBoarding`
-    - When set to `$true` will skip the off-boarding logic.
+    - When set to `$true` will skip the offboarding logic.
 - `$SkipWindows`
     - When set to `$true` will skip lifecycle management for Windows-based accounts and endpoints.
 - `$SkipMac`